algolia/solutions-hiring-assignment/README.md

 - Graphical resources, including the Sketch mockup, are provided in the `./resources` folder
 - The dataset given by the client is available in the `./resources/dataset folder`.
 They have been able to extract 5000 restaurants from their database: `restaurants_list.json`.
 Unfortunately, because of some system complexity on their side, they haven&rsquo;t been able to provide everything in one file only.
 They have sent us another file named `restaurants_info.csv` that contains additional information for all the extracted restaurants.
   - You&rsquo;ll need to manipulate both data files in order to have access to the &ldquo;type of cuisine.&rdquo;
+  - Please include your data manipulation and import script in your Git repository
 - The project is already set up for you; if you&rsquo;re using Sass or LESS you shouldn&rsquo;t have to configure anything
 - Feel free to use any front-end tooling with which you&rsquo;re most comfortable
 - The blue highlight in the sidebar is an active/hover state